Search

 We can use prompt-engineering techniques to improve the results of the generated image.
 Techniques like iterative and negative prompting are popular in tweaking the results of text-to-image models.

-Some models, such as Midjourney, provide additional parameters to specify negative prompts.
-Users can append the parameter ‘–no’ to the prompt followed by elements that should be ignored.
+Some generative AI tools, such as Midjourney, provide additional parameters to specify negative prompts.
+Users can append the parameter ‘–no’ to the prompt followed by elements that to ignore.

 Prompt Engineering: Key Takeaways